Past projects and major events in the history of the Center.

 1983: Award from NSF $60,856.00 Project to produce Research Conference on “Ethical Implications of Patents, Trade Secrets and Related Property Controls for Science and Technology” Product/Publication, Introduction and Five Papers in Science, Technology and Human Values (1987) and a volume, Owning Scientific and Technical Information: Value and Ethical Issues.
 Rutgers University Press (1989).

-1977: First engineering ethics course at IIT and one of the first academic engineering ethics courses in the U.S.
+1977: First engineering ethics course at IIT.
+This was also one of the first academic engineering ethics courses in the U.S. Course continues to be taught by CSEP faculty since 1977.